rain1024/scaffolding/README.markdown

 The following features and functionallity are provided by `Saffolding`

-* Scaff new project.
-We now support [sbt](https://github.com/rain1024/scaffolding/wiki/SBT), [python](https://github.com/rain1024/scaffolding/wiki/Python)
+* Scaff new sbt project

 ### Step 1/3: Installation